checkers-dev/checkers/docs/custom_checks.md

 ```

-We can run this check against all the models in the dbt project by using the `checkers run` command.
+Now let's run this check against all the models in your dbt project by using the `checkers run` command.

 ```
 dbt parse
 checkers run
 ```

+You should see output similar to the following.

+```
+PASS   model my_first_dbt_model check_model_has_owner
+FAIL   model my_second_dbt_model check_model_has_owner
+```

 !!!
-Note
+Warning

     Make sure that you have _parsed_ the dbt project before using `checkers run`.
 This will produce dbt's `manifest.json` artifact, which Checkers relies on to understand the structure of your dbt project.

-You should see output similar to the following.

-```
-PASS check_model_has_owner my_first_dbt_model
-PASS check_model_has_owner my_second_dbt_model
-```

-Next, let's explore how this works, so that you can write more complex rules as needed.
+Next, let's explore how this works, so that you can write more complex checks to specify your own project's rules.

 ## Use `assert` statements for validation